flinker-app/docsfx/docs/ifc-viewer-usage-for-power-bi.md

 ### 5. Sign in with your organization account

-After applying changes, sign in to your Microsoft organization account to securely access web content.
+If you are using a SharePoint file, Power BI may prompt you to sign in with your Microsoft organization account to access the file.
+Sign in to your Microsoft organization account to securely access SharePoint files.
 Follow the on-screen prompts to provide your corporate credentials.

 ![Sign In with Your Organization Account](/_media/powerbi-signin-with-your-org-account-and-access-web-content.png)